binarycamper/ft_transcendence/README.md

 ## jjesberg

 ```
-- The user should be able to block other users.
-This way, they will see no more messages from the account they blocked.

 - The user should be able to create channels (chat rooms) that can be either public, or private, or protected by a password.